PanGalacticTech/arduinoDarkTheme/README.md

 # arduinoDarkTheme
 Personalised Dark theme for Arduino IDE

-Similar to One Dark Pro, However navy background has been made grey
+Similar to One Dark Pro for VScode, with a few personalised touches

 "Go to the directory where Arduino is installed.